THE ZARGHAMI REPORT

 Pricing Trends

-Pricing in Manatee County was mixed in May 2026.
-The median sale price declined to $412,000, down from $425,000 in May 2025.
-Since the median reflects the middle of the market, this suggests the typical sale price moved lower from last year.
+Pricing strengthened in Manatee County in June.
+The median sale price rose to $444,000, up from $405,000 last June.
+Because the median reflects the middle of the market, this points to a meaningful improvement in the typical sale price.

 Inventory Trends